-This segment comprises the reinsurance business (representing NN Re, at 31 December 2019 excluding results from certain reinsurance arrangements regarding the life insurance business of NN Czech Republic, NN Hellas and NN Life Japan COLI business), the holding result and other results.
-The Other segment had an operating result of EUR -144 million in 2019.
-As at 31 December 2019, the equity allocated to the Other segment (excluding Japan Closed Block VA) was EUR -1.032 million.
-The allocated equity of the Other segment mainly comprises the allocated equity of the reinsurance business (EUR 350 million), as well as the cash capital position at the holding company (EUR 1,989 million), subordinated loans provided to NN Life, NN Non-Life, NN Belgium and NN Bank (EUR 1,770 million) and other net assets of the holding company (EUR 446 million, an amount of EUR 490 million thereof consisting of the acquisition intangibles and goodwill as a result of the acquisition of Delta Lloyd) minus the financial leverage of the holding company NN Group (EUR 5,587 million).
+This segment comprises the reinsurance business (representing NN Re, at 31 December 2020 excluding results from certain reinsurance arrangements regarding the life insurance business of NN Czech Republic, NN Hellas and NN Life Japan COLI business), the holding result and other results.
+The Other segment had an operating result of EUR -151 million in 2020.
+As at 31 December 2020, the equity allocated to the Other segment (excluding Japan Closed Block VA) was EUR -1,340 million.
+The allocated equity of the Other segment mainly comprises the allocated equity of the reinsurance business (EUR 388 million, excluding Japan Closed Block VA), as well as the cash capital position at the holding company (EUR 1,170 million), subordinated loans provided to NN Life, NN Non-Life (including Vivat Non-life), NN Belgium and NN Bank (EUR 1,935 million) and other net assets of the holding company and other legacy and corporate entities (EUR 459 million, an amount of EUR 461 million thereof consisting of the acquisition intangibles and goodwill as a result of the acquisition of Delta Lloyd) minus the financial leverage of the holding company NN Group (EUR 5,292 million).